nothings/stb/docs/stb_voxel_render_interview.md

 space.
 Software like GameMaker has tried to support 3D but it seems like little of note has been done with it.

-Minecraft has shown that people can build worlds with that toolset far more easily than we've ever seen from those other tools.
+Minecraft has shown that people can build worlds with the Minecraft toolset far more easily than we've ever seen from those other tools.
 Obviously people have done great things with Unity, but those people are much closer to professional developers; typically they still need real 3D modelling